 Executive Vice President and Regional Manager Interior Alaska

 Working a gold mine in the 70s taught Alaska-born Renfrew things about banking he couldn’t learn in school or behind a desk.
 The experience of making payroll and borrowing money during his stint as a miner helped Renfrew understand his customers’ needs.
 He uses that experience and the relationships he’s built from more than 35 years in Fairbanks serving as the Interior’s regional manager.

 Executive Vice President and Chief Financial Officer

-A third-generation banker, a second-generation First National banker and the bank’s Chief Financial Officer since 2013, Schuh brings more than 35 years of finance and accounting experience to the CFO position.
-She directs the bank’s financial reporting, shareholder relations, property, investment management and trust services departments.
-Schuh is a graduate of Anchorage’s Dimond High School, the University of Washington and the Pacific Coast Banking School.
+A third-generation banker, a second-generation First National banker and the bank’s Chief Financial Officer since 2013, Schuh brings more than 35 years of finance and leadership experience to the CFO position.
+She directs the bank’s financial reporting, treasury and securities portfolio management, shareholder relations, property and facilities and Wealth Management departments.
+Schuh is a graduate of the University of Washington and the Pacific Coast Banking School.

 Executive Vice President and Chief Banking Officer

 Also the bank’s Chief Risk Officer, Strong began his financial services career as a management trainee at First National.
 He soon moved up to Commercial Loan Officer and then to manager of bank branches in Palmer and Fairbanks.
 His strong leadership skills and real estate knowledge led him to the position of President and CEO of an Alaskan title insurance agency, expanding it into new markets and within existing ones.
 After a move back to First National, the bank’s customers again benefit from Strong’s know-how.

 Executive Vice President and Chief Commercial Lending Officer